frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/website/web-form.md

 <!-- add-breadcrumbs -->
 # Web Forms

-Stakeholders who are not part of your organisation may need to interact with your ERPNext instance.
-You can authorise customers, suppliers, job applicants, students and guardians to access certain information or even create certain transactions.
+Stakeholders who are not part of your organization may need to interact with your ERPNext instance.
+You can authorize customers, suppliers, job applicants, students, and guardians to access certain information or even create certain transactions.
 For example, you can let anyone create an account on your website (created with ERPNext) and apply for a job.
-You can let your customers see the details of complaints they have registered.
-These can be done using the Webforms.
+You can let your customers see the details of the complaints they have registered.
+These can be done using Web Forms.

-> There two types of in-built interfaces available in ERPNext.
+> There are two types of in-built interfaces available in ERPNext.
 The
 > *Desk View* and the *Web View*.
 Desk is for users who regularly interact
-> with ERPNext instance, like employees.
+> with ERPNext instance, like employees of your organization.

-> Web View is for users who need to interact with ERPNext instance occasionally.
+> Web View is for users who need to interact with an ERPNext instance occasionally.
-> Webforms are similar to the forms you generally fill in various websites on
+> Web forms are similar to the forms you generally fill in various websites on the
 > internet.
 Webforms are part of the *Web View* interface in ERPNext.

 To create a new **Web Form** go to: